 The Art of makeup and the Application of makeup has somehow crossed paths and got all tangled up with filters, lights, and a social media presence.

-Why would you want to change your face so much that it changes what you actually look like bare-faced??
+Why would you want to change your face so much that it changes what you actually look like??

-Hair and Makeup is a big niche, HUGE and everyone wants to be the expert but there is a big difference between the Pros and the Influencers.
+Hair and Makeup are a big niche, HUGE and everyone wants to be the expert but there is a big difference between the Pros and the Influencers.

 The biggest difference between the Pros and Influencers is 1st, the Pros have a professional license through the state they reside in.